-(i) Classification and Measurement of Financial Assets
+(i) Classification, Measurement and Reclassification of Financial Assets

 The classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
-Financial assets, other than those designated and effective as hedging instruments, are classified into the following classification: financial assets at amortized cost, fair value through profit or loss (FVTPL) and fair value through other comprehensive income (FVOCI).
+Financial assets, other than those designated and effective as hedging instruments, are classified into the following classification: financial assets at amortized cost, fair value through profit or loss (FVTPL) and fair value through other comprehensive income.
 Currently, the relevant financial asset classification applicable to the Company is financial assets at amortized cost.

-Financial assets are measured at amortized cost if both of the following conditions are met:
+Financial assets are measured at amortized cost if both of the following conditions are met and are not designated as fair value through profit or loss: